 Decide if you'll attend a court hearing

-The court may not accept an agreement you have made with your landlord before the hearing unless you are there in person.
+If you made an agreement with your landlord before the hearing, the court may not accept it unless you are there in person.

 The only reasons not to go are because:

 - your solicitor or adviser says you don't need to attend

 - the court tells you that the hearing has been cancelled or moved to another date